 (UN) NECESSARY HOSTEL SKILLS

 1.Finding food everywhere

 If the hostel is not only your workplace but also your home this is something that allows you not only to stay on the budget but also to save some money.
 Hostel guests very often leave behind food which they do not want to carry with themselves.
-The question is: what you gonna cook today?
+The question is: what are you gonna cook today?

 Oh by the way…wanna ice cream without spending money?
-If you have found yoghurt why not making from it an ice cream?
+If you have found yoghurt why not making from it ice cream?

 2. Changing toilet paper in the dispatcher

-Ok I know this might be strange.
-But for some people it’s not that easy to figure it out especially on the beginning.
+Ok, I know this might be strange.
+But for some people, it’s not that easy to figure it out especially on the beginning.
 But imagine that after that you can call yourself a pro when it comes to changing toilet paper of any kind of dispatchers: even the ones at your home! (and you appreciate the easiness of home dispatchers)

 The last one is that after doing it on once by yourself you truly start to feel that you can do everything and ‘ain’t no mountain high enough’.